 Northwestern’s nursing graduates and their families are invited to a traditional rite of passage that serves as a symbolic welcoming of the students into the nursing profession.
 Each student nurse is presented with a Northwestern College nursing pin, after which the graduates recite the college’s “Christian Commitment to Nursing” pledge.
 A reception for the graduates and all guests follows the ceremony.

-Northwestern’s Senior Honors Ceremony is designed to celebrate students who have been selected for departmental honors and/or who have successfully completed the Northwestern Honors Program.
-Students who will be honored at this ceremony will be notified in April.
+Northwestern’s Senior Honors Luncheon is designed to celebrate students who have been selected for departmental honors and/or who have successfully completed the Northwestern Honors Program.
+Students who will be honored at this event will be notified in April.
 Family members of these seniors are invited as well.

 7:30 p.m., Christ Chapel (Doors open at 6:45 p.m.)